aabdin02/MNISTFashion/README.md

 1. Determine the best learning rate
  - Keep the epoches constant of 200, number of neurons in the hidden layer 200 and batch-size of 1.
+ - Determined that the best learning rate is between 0 - 0.1

-2. Determine the number of epoches
+2. Determine the number of a neuron
+ - Using the learning rate of 0.06, determine the best number of neurons in hidden layer epoches of 200, mini-batch size of 1
-3. Determine the number of a neuron
+3. Determine the number of epoches

 4. Determine the size of a batch-size